HyperCrowd/word-cluster-matrix/README.md

-# Word Cluster Matrix
+# Grammar Fields

+Grammar Fields are a [psychosecurity construct](https://github.com/PsySecGroup/foundation) that accounts for linguistic home base deviations, new word acquisition, lingustic timeline, and grammar drift.

+We capture every bit of text a person has ever written and organize it sequentially over time.
+Then we calculate the frequency of go words (the opposite of stop words) and organize it as ascending values.
+This creates the “grammar field” that is then examined for motion and velocity mutations.
+It is designed to be neural network compatible.
+From this construct, we can detect how state actors, egregores, trends, cults, AIs, and advertising campaigns affect language usage.

-[An important premise of psychosecurity](https://github.com/PsySecGroup/foundation) is the idea that publicly-detectable word usage can be used as events to infer when people are influenced by state actors, egregores, trends, cults, AIs, and advertising campaigns.
-The Word Cluster Matrix uses [math.js](https://mathjs.org/docs/datatypes/matrices.html) to generate matrixes of the following properties:
+The Grammar Field uses [math.js](https://mathjs.org/docs/datatypes/matrices.html) to generate matrixes of the following properties:

 * X is time percentage.
   * Messages need to be associated with a date of creation and should be absolute units of time (Such as UNIX milliseconds).
   * They sequence of time can be repeating and unordered as long as their index corresponds to the index of the message the time is representing.
   * Each X of the matrix, from left to right, is a percentage of time between the lowest and highest times.
   * There are 100 X pixels.
-* Y is the cluster volume percentage.
+* Y is the word frequency cluster volume percentage.
   * The words within messages are extracted to their singular form and then their uniqueness is counted.
   * Words with near similar frequency distributions are considered a cluster
   * The index of the message should be identical to the timestamp of when that message appeared.